75lb/table-layout/README.md

                                            vehicles and between 600–700,000 horses.
 ```

-Columns containing wrappable data are auto-sized by default to fit the available space.
-You can set specific widths using `--width`
+Columns containing wrappable data (like the above) are auto-sized by default to fit the available space.
+You can set specific column widths using `--width`

 ```sh
 $ cat example/two-columns.json | column-layout --width "column 2: 55"